 Sure, maybe you don’t buy fancy $6 Starbucks drinks every morning or head to the bar every night.
 However, even the smaller, more innocuous-seeming routines have a large price tag over time.

 Let’s say you just swing by Dunkin for a basic $2.50 coffee before work.
-A year of doing that five days a week comes to $650.
+While this might seem like living stingy compared to fancier drinks, a year of that cheap coffee, five days a week comes to $650.

 As a fellow caffeine addict, I’m not about to suggest you ditch the habit.
 But if you buy a cheap coffee maker for your home, you can buy a lot of ground coffee (or whole beans and grind your own) without breaking ~$100/year.
 For iced coffee in the summer, brew your cup the night before and refrigerate it overnight.
 You can even make your drinks fancier by picking up a few flavored syrups and still come out ahead.
 It tastes better than the chain coffee shops and you can add $500+ a year to your savings–I’d call that a win-win.